Practicing criticality amidst the increasingly fast pace of digital life and information

 How we hold discernment in the face of the overwhelming flood of media and social media

-What this means for us, in regards to criticality is, we have to constantly navigate the pressures of algorithms, asynchronous feeds and timelines, and forced* methods of information-sharing and presentations such as reels, videos, lives, and the use of aesthetics and sound—all which are designed to manipulate our behavior, as both audience and authors.
-These strategies can be of great benefit to the producer of the content, and the consumer of it, because of course we love to look at and listen to well-produced and beautiful things (these roles of “producer/consumer” are something I’ve questioned in past posts (linked above) and something we’ll come back to again later).
-The problem here is, sometimes the drive to increase visibility, to overcome platform-based obstacles such as algorithmic manipulation and asynchronous timelines, prioritizes the production over the quality or the depth or even the accuracy of the content we’re seeing.
-This becomes harder to identify the more seductive the material appears or the more pressing a social or political issue or event.
-Humans are sensory beings, and we are absolutely subject to be swept up in aesthetic rhetoric, whether visual, aural, or linguistic rhetoric.
+What this means for us, in regards to criticality is, we have to constantly navigate the influences and pressures of algorithms, asynchronous feeds and timelines, and forced* methods of information-sharing and presentations such as reels, videos, lives, and the use of graphics, aesthetics, and sound—all which social media companies use to all which social media companies use to their advantage and often to the detriment of the user base.
+The manipulation works because the tools themselves are generally appealing and helpful to people.
+These strategies can be of great benefit to the producer of the content, and the consumer of it, because of course we love to look at and listen to well-produced, polished, and well-presented and/or beautiful things (these roles of “producer/consumer” are something I’ve questioned in past posts (linked above) and something we’ll come back to again later).
+The problem here is, sometimes the drive to increase visibility and overcome platform-based obstacles means that people sacrifice or completely abandon quality, depth, or accuracy of materials.
+The more seductive the material appears or the more pressing a social or political issue or event, the more difficult it is for audiences to identify inconsistencies and inaccuracies.
+Humans are sensory beings, and we are absolutely subject to be swept up in aesthetic rhetoric, whether visual, audio, or linguistic rhetoric.

 (*What I mean by this, which I didn’t really explain, is that Instagram in particular is forcing our hand as to how to present our materials in order to adhere to the parameters of the algorithm and be prioritized in the timeline.
-We may not want to create videos or reels, but if we want our work to be seen by others, we have to; and by extension, audiences who are not much interested in watching videos or reels are forced to view them.)
+We may not want to create videos or reels, but if we want our work to be seen by others, we might feel we have to; and by extension, audiences who are not much interested in watching videos or reels are forced to view them if they want to keep up with what others are doing.
+Everyone has the choice to use these platforms as they see fit and see some margin of success in connection, reach, and impact; but that doesn’t change the fact that social media corporations are still working hard to keep account-holders moving in various ways.)

-Criticality allows us to problematize material, which is important, because so much of what we’ve been given has been taken for granted, culturally; largely incorrect histories written through the lens of those who have perpetuated colonization, capitalism, and oppression.
+Criticality allows us to problematize material, which is a process of approaching a thing as something in need of a solution.
+This is important, because it shifts the way we look at something to make determinations about what needs to change.
+So much of what we’ve been given has been taken for granted, culturally; largely incorrect histories written through the lens of those who have perpetuated colonization, capitalism, and oppression.
 That being said, propaganda and rhetoric, as a means to sway an audience to one’s cause, are also the tools of people, organizations, political parties, and other entities to whom we believe we are aligned; but they can be intensely misused and abused.
-To problematize material then, is to propose and treat something as a problem; not just to define it as problematic but to seek a solution; to question it as definitive or complete but to also attempt to make it whole.
+To problematize material then, is to propose and treat something as a problem; not just to define it as problematic or in error but to seek a solution towards betterment; to question it as definitive or complete but to also attempt to make it whole.
 Therefore criticality has become a tool through which we have learned how to problematize, and dismantle the information that’s been passed down to us, in order to reconstruct it better or set it aside entirely.
-And what’s crucially important is to not just identify problems, but the solutions, as well—if we problematize something to the point of complete diffusion, nothing is left; it’s an empty space.
+And to reiterate, it is crucially important is to not just identify problems, but the solutions, as well—if we problematize something to the point of complete diffusion, nothing is left; it’s an empty space.
 But the purpose of dismantling is to rebuild.
+And we may find there are multiple corresponding perspectives that come together to reveal that multiple things are true, some things may even contradict each other, but it all works together to build a more comprehensive understanding of and knowledge on any given issue.
 So our work is to use criticality to look for what is being proposed, what solutions are being offered, how the material introduces paths forward; and if it doesn’t, build towards these solutions in our own work, our communities, and the world.
+Criticality creates expansiveness!

-So!
-To that end, I really look forward to our ongoing conversation in the Discord, and I really hope that we do get into it some more there!
+So to that end, I really look forward to our ongoing conversation in the Discord, and I really hope that we do get into it some more there!
 And if you have any questions, or if you want to problematize my material, please do!
-There's a lot to unpack here, it’s not perfect. [laughs] Anyway, I’m really grateful you’re all here for this discussion with me.
+There's a lot to unpack here, it’s not perfect.
+As always I’m really grateful you’re all here for this discussion with me.
 These conversations are important and yeah, we just need to keep having them so… I hope you all have a really great weekend!

 Further reading for those interested: